smokeythebandit/keycloak-gatekeeper/README.md

 This serves commands from the pprof handler described [here](https://golang.org/pkg/net/http/pprof/#pkg-index).

 #### Tracing
+Tracing may be enabled with the `--enable-tracing` flag.

 Opencensus tracing may be enabled with the `enable-tracing: true` parameter.
 When enabled a trace collecting agent _must_ be configured (e.g. Jaeger agent).

+The datadog agent is supported (`--tracing-exporter datadog`).
+By default, the exporter is for Jaeger.

-The admin listener (or main listener if not enabled) exposes zpages (rpcz, tracez):
+The admin listener (or main listener if a specific admin listener is not enabled) exposes zpages (rpcz, tracez):

 ```
 /oauth/trace/rpcz